Glynde: Roads

 Glynde was once on the turnpike between Lewes and Eastbourne.
 The turnpike road was constituted by the Glynde Bridge Turnpike Act.
 It is now Ranscombe Lane.
 It was not a financial success.
 In 1817, with its act due to expire in 1821 and the works incomplete, a new turnpike was sponsored to cut across the marshes of Beddingham.
 This cut 7 mi from the journey from Lewes to Eastbourne.
 The new turnpike road is – broadly – the modern A27.
 Glynde lies to the north of that road.

 Railways

 Glynde railway station is located on the East Coastway Line east of Lewes and west of Berwick.

 The railway arrived in 1846.
-The station was built on the then parish boundary between Glynde and Beddingham.
 The railway was electrified in 1935.

 There were three industrial lines connected to Glynde station: